Why are flights to Kuwait so expensive in 2026?

 We track and curate genuine offers from 150+ airlines, hand-picking only the most valuable for your wallet.

-Which carriers have sales and special offers for flights in February, March, April and beyond?
+Which carriers have sales and special offers for flights in March, April, May and beyond?
 You can now browse the entire collection of active promotions:

-Browse promos →Popular airlines with frequent offers from Australia and New Zealand:
+Browse promos →Popular airlines with frequent offers from Europe:

 Travel hacks and insights

-for Australia and New Zealand — Kuwait flights
+for Europe — Kuwait flights

 Verified strategies to save money and avoid friction on routes to Kuwait.

-Strict alcohol ban affects duty-free
+Strict alcohol ban applies to checked luggage

 What travelers ask most